 Keep it offline.

-There are a host of to do apps and record keeping platforms.
+There is a host of to-do apps and record-keeping platforms.
 Keep it simple — look for something that’s private, won’t die on you, and keeps you concise.
 A paper journal or offline text editor combo is ideal.

 This is where habit > tools.
 It always does, but no one’s going to make you write in your notebook so if you don’t do it, it’s on you.